 The first releases were all compilations of the favoured 60's/70's stars.
 Greatest hits collections under a series banner "Compact Command Performances"

-At the first production meeting I was shocked to find that RCA was insisting that the UK Tamla Motown numbering system (STML etc) would be dropped in favour of an RCA one for the new and re issues of vinyl and that there would be no derivative of the original system for CD - and so ended a numbering system that had stood for over 20 years and is still used today by collectors worldwide to establish which release is which.
-This change marked the era of regionalisation (pre globalisation) of products and the introduction of bar codes - whilst the UK Tamla Motown Office fought against it there was too much pitched against them to keep the status quo.
+At the first production meeting I was shocked to find that RCA was insisting that the UK Tamla Motown numbering system (STML etc) would be dropped in favour of an RCA one for the new and re issues of vinyl and that there would be no derivative of the original system for CD - and so ended a numbering system that had stood for over 25 years and is still used today by collectors worldwide to establish which release is which.
+This change marked the era of regionalisation (pre-globalisation) of products and the introduction of bar codes - whilst the UK Tamla Motown Office fought against it there was too much pitched against them to keep the status quo.
+As teh products produced were for teh US and European markets they would need to have both the US (i.e., MCA distributed) product numbers together with the European licensed numbers (see here in brackets)

 MCD06068 The Commodores - 14 Greatest Hits (later ZD 72421)